sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

   *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d1-dawn-express-hello-world" target="_blank">Express Hello World</a> for templating
   *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d3-dusk-ajax" target="_blank">Giphy lab</a> and <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d4-dusk-geoquakes" target="_blank">Geoquakes lab</a> for AJAX

-4. In your client-side JavaScript, check that you have an event handler for the new post form.
+4. In your client-side JavaScript, check that you have an event handler for submitting the new post form.
 Add one if needed.
+If you're adding one, you can just have it log a message like "form submitted!"

-Also add an event handler for the delete buttons, if needed.
+1. Also add an event handler for the delete buttons, if needed.
 For the delete buttons, use event delegation.
 That means: add the event listener to a DOM element higher in the DOM tree (like the document itself) and use a selector to filter down which DOM elements actually trigger the function (more info can be found in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>).

 1. Add a template to your `index.ejs` to display the posts.
 You can put it in the same `<ul>` as you're currently using to display displaying, if you'd like to keep the seed data around a little longer.
 In that case, both will show up until we remove the seed data.